mamewotoko/malarm/MacBluetooth/README.txt

 3. Start chat!
 From Mac, standard input is sent as a chat message to android application.

-Future work?
+* Future work?

-  Implement Service Discovery
+  Implement client mode
   Write test
-  Turn on Bluetooth, if it is off.
+  Turn on Bluetooth module, if it is off.

 ---
 Takashi Masuyama <mamewotoko@gmail.com>